 Help Advance MPN Research from Home and Earn $50

 The MPN Research Foundation is reaching out to the MPN patient community to raise awareness about an opportunity for patients 18 years of age or older with primary myelofibrosis (PMF) or polycythemia vera (PV).
 Patients who qualify can support research by providing a one-time blood donation from home.
-The blood sample will be collected by a mobile medical professional staffed by Sanguine Biosciences at a time that is mutually convenient and compensation of a $50 gift card will be provided.
+The blood sample will be collected by a mobile medical professional staffed by Sanguine Biosciences at a mutually convenient time, and compensation of a $50 gift card will be provided.

 The goal is to collect samples from 50 PMF and PV patients for research to be conducted by Incyte Corporation relating to MPNs.
 This will include genomic studies allowing scientists to more deeply understand the functions of genes in relation to these diseases and assist researchers in developing new treatments.

 With the growing concern regarding the spread of COVID-19, all mobile medical professionals will be provided personal protective equipment (PPE), including gowns, face masks, gloves, hand sanitizer, and alcohol wipes to protect our participants and staff against the spread of the virus.

 You may qualify to participate if you:

 • Are 18 years of age or over

 • Have been diagnosed with Myeloproliferative Neoplasms (Primary Myelofibrosis [PMF] or Polycythemia Vera [PV])